mhajas/keycloak-workshop/README.md

      ```bash
      ./mvnw spring-boot:build-image -DskipTests
      ```
 4. This application also needs to trust Keycloak certificate and therefore we need to configure truststore.
+Skip this step if you already done that for Quarkus applicaiton.
 The application expects the truststore to be present in a Kubernetes Secret with name `i-trust-keycloak-secret`.
 Create it using the following command.
     ```bash
     kubectl -n keycloak-namespace create secret generic i-trust-keycloak-secret --from-file=../i-trust-keycloak.jks
     ```